iMAPS Usage: Voting Precincts vs. Municipal Corporate Boundaries

 the popup will center that precinct on the screen, automatically zooming

 in or out as needed.
-The popup obscures the precinct; you can move it
+The popup obscures part of the precinct; you can

 - Now also select the Planning and Development layer and then the